 Chair Prerequisites for the Master's Thesis

 Prof. Dr. Peter FIN 560 and FIN 760 or

-Albrecht FIN 561 and FIN 760 or
+Albrecht Chair of Risk Theory, Portfolio FIN 561 and FIN 760 or

 FIN 660 and FIN 760

-As part of the participation at the coordinated master thesis allocation process of the Area Finance, seminar theses of the Area are being accepted.
+Management & Insurance As part of the participation at the coordinated master thesis allocation process of the Area Finance, seminar theses of the Area are being accepted.

 Prof. Ernst Maug, FIN 5XX and FIN 740

 Ph.D.
-Other seminars offered in the Area "Banking, Finance, and Insurance" are accepted.
+Other seminars offered in the Area "Banking, Finance, and Insurance"

+Chair of Corporate Finance are accepted.

 Prof. Dr. FIN5XX and FIN 720 or

 Alexandra Niessen-Ruenzi FIN5XX and FIN 740 or

-Niessen-Kuenzi FIN5XX and FIN 760 or
+Niessen-Ruenzi FIN5XX and FIN 760 or

-FIN5XX and FIN 780
+Chair of Corporate FIN5XX and FIN 780 or

+Governance FIN5XX and FIN 731

 Other seminars offered in the Area "Banking, Finance, and Insurance" are accepted.

-Prof. Dr. Stefan Ruenzi FIN 5XX and FIN 780
+Prof. Dr. Stefan FIN 5XX and FIN 780

-Other seminars offered in the Area "Banking, Finance, and Insurance" are accepted.
+Ruenzi Other seminars offered in the Area "Banking, Finance, and Insurance"

+Chair of are accepted.

+International Finance
-Prof. Dr. Eva After consulting Prof. Terberger:

-Terberger FIN 7XX

-Prof. Dr. Erik FIN 5XX und FIN 703

-Theissen Other seminars offered in the Area "Banking, Finance, and Insurance" are accepted.
+Prof. Dr. Eva Terberger Chair of Business Administration, Financial Systems & Development Finance After consulting Prof. Terberger: FIN 7XX Prof. Dr. Erik Theissen Chair of Finance FIN 5XX and one seminar from the Finance area Prof. Dr. Martin Weber Senior Professorship of Finance & Banking FIN 5XX and FIN 720 Other seminars offered in the Area "Banking, Finance, and Insurance" are accepted.

-Prof. Dr. Martin Weber FIN 5XX and FIN 720

-Other seminars offered in the Area "Banking, Finance, and Insurance" are accepted.